benjaminpope/k2halo/README.md

 * In reduced/ are the `halophot` reduction scripts, together with subdirectories for each campaiggn including the halo light curve fits files and diagnostic plots.

-* In scripts/ are the `k2sc` call script and HPC sbatch scripts to deploy this to the cluster.
+* In scripts/ are the `k2sc` call script and sbatch scripts to deploy this to the NYU HPC cluster.

 * In release/ are the final `k2sc` light curves in MAST High Level Science Product format, together with `k2sc` + `halophot` diagnostic plots. __Use these for your science!__